 For a handy overview of the program, download our Joint Medical Program booklet (PDF)

 Applicants will now be required to achieve a threshold score of 50 in each UMAT subtest.
 UMAT scores can be used for admission ONLY in the year following the test.

 JMP Assessments Multiple Skills Assessment (MSA) and Personal Qualities Assessment (PQA).

 The JMP assessment requires applicants to attend for one day at either the University of Newcastle or University of New England and complete the MSA and online PQA.

-All applicants from NSW, Queensland, ACT and rural applicants from other states who score the required level in UMAT (see below) will be invited to attend within the period between November and December 2013.
-MSA and PQA will be conducted in January 2014 for non-rural interstate applicants ONLY.
+All applicants from NSW, Queensland, ACT and rural applicants from other states who score the required level in UMAT (see above) will be invited to attend between 23 November and 4 December, 2015.
+MSA and PQA will be conducted between 28 and 29 January, 2016 for non-rural interstate applicants ONLY.